-3. Set the microphone volume: Place a phone call from the telephone entry system to a resident.
-Talk to the resident in a normal voice while adjusting the microphone volume potentiometer.
-Ask the resident to let you know when the sound in their telephone is adequate.
-To increase the volume rotate the potentiometer clockwise, to decrease the volume rotate the potentiometer counter clockwise.
+- 1. Locate the speaker volume, microphone volume and feedback adjustments on circuit board (see previous - 2.
+Set the speaker volume: Place a phone call from the telephone entry system to a resident.
+While they are talking, adjust the speaker volume potentiometer for adequate sound.
+To increase the volume rotate the potentiometer clockwise. to decrease the volume rotate the potentiometer counter clockwise.
 See Feedback adjustment below.

-- 4. Set the feedback: Place a phone call from the telephone entry system to a resident.
-After they answer, ask the resident to remain silent. - 5.
-While the resident is still on the line, remove the jumper from the TONE OFF terminals on the circuit board and place it on the TONE ON terminals.
-A tone will be heard in the speaker. - 6.
-Rotate the feedback potentiometer clockwise, and then counter clockwise.
+5. While the resident is still on the line, remove the jumper from the TONE OFF terminals on the circuit board

+- and place it on the TONE ON terminals.
+A tone will be heard in the speaker.
+6. Rotate the feedback potentiometer clockwise, and then counter clockwise.
 When the tone from the speaker is minimum, this is the correct adjustment. - 7.
 Jumper MUST be moved back to the TONE OFF terminals when complete. - 8.
 High microphone and speaker volume levels may cause feedback.
 It may be necessary to reduce the speaker volume if the microphone volume is set too high.
 Likewise, it may be necessary to reduce the microphone volume if the speaker volume is set too high.